abieler/ices-desktop/README.md

 --------------------------------------------------------------------------------
 RUNNING
 =======
 There are three different scripts that can be run.
+Please read the section `CONFIGURATION` before try running any of those scripts for the first time.

 ###LOS.jl
 This performs line of sight integration at user defined times.
 Rosetta instruments are already pre definded with the correct number of pixels and field of views.
 Additionally you can define your own 'instrument' in